Balkaneros91/Cubaneros-PP4/README.md

 ## Features

-My website includes the base.html and the rest of the pages are build using templating.
+My website includes the base.html and the rest of the pages are build using templating. <br>

 ### Final look of the Home page